satellite-earth/dashboard-ui/README.md

 # Satellite Control

-satellite-control is a gui dashboard for controlling a satellite-node
+dashboard-ui is a gui dashboard for controlling a node

 TODO docs